mikaelho/pythonista-gestures/README.md

 # Gestures for Pythonista

 This is a convenience class for enabling gestures in Pythonista ui applications, including built-in views.
 Main intent here has been to make them Python friendly, hiding all the Objective-C stuff.
+All gestures correspond to the standard Apple gestures, except for the custom force press gesture.

 Get it from [GitHub](https://github.com/mikaelho/pythonista-gestures).